takelwerk/takelship/README.md

 ship start
 ```

-A takelship project consists of a `takelage.yml` configuration file and the `takelship` data directory next to it.
+A takelship project consists of a directory containing a `takelage.yml` configuration file a `takelship` data directory next to it.
+So it's one directory including everything: configuration, data and the images in the `cache` directory.

-In the takelship directory you will find a `cache` directory.
+In the `takelship` directory you will find a `cache` directory.
 This is where the internal registry stores the downloaded docker images.
 It can be become huge, e.g. if you run `ship start all`.

-The `ship start` command notes down the `ship_default_project` as well as the current port configuration to the `takelage.yml`.
+The `ship start` command stores the `ship_default_project` as well as the current port configuration in the `takelage.yml`.

 ## Example: project forgejo